Have you ever heard this question, or at least some form of it:

 So, where did this false dilemma called “Euthyphro’s Dilemma” originate?

-“The question first surfaces in Plato’s dialog “Euthyphro”.
+“The question first surfaces in Plato’s dialogue “Euthyphro”.
 In Plato’s dialogue between Socrates and Euthyphro, Socrates is attempting to understand the essence of piety and holiness:

 Socrates: And what do you say of piety, Euthyphro?
 Is not piety, according to your definition, loved by all the gods?